Jules Hirsch

 Jules Hirsch (April 6, 1927 – July 23, 2015) was an American physician and researcher known for his work on obesity.
 He was a longtime professor at Rockefeller University.

 Early life and education

 Jules Hirsch as born in New York City on April 6, 1927, to parents who had immigrated from Eastern Europe.
-He was raised in Asbury Park, New Jersey, where is father was a shopkeeper.
+He was raised in Asbury Park, New Jersey, where his father was a shopkeeper.
 As an undergraduate at Rutgers University, Hirsch was rejected from multiple medical schools due to restrictions at many institutions on the number of Jewish students.
 He was finally accepted at the University of Texas Southwestern Medical Center, and completed his medical degree in 1948, followed by an internship at Duke University Hospital, and residency at the SUNY Upstate Medical Center.
 He worked for two years in the US Public Health Service.